Hanz-ala1/eks-platform-lab/README.md

 Update Kubeconfig: Use the AWS CLI to update your local kubeconfig file.

 aws eks update-kubeconfig --region $(terraform output -raw aws_region) --name $(terraform output -raw cluster_name)

+or

+aws eks update-kubeconfig --region name of region --name name of cluster

+Update the endpoint so you connect

+aws eks update-cluster-config --name CLUSTER_NAME --region REGION --resources-vpc-config endpointPublicAccess=true

 Verify Connection: Test your connection to the cluster.